Sigríður Sigurjónsdóttir

 Sigríður Sigurjónsdóttir (born 27 September 1960) is a professor of Icelandic Linguistics at the University of Iceland.

 Professional experience

 Sigríður completed a BA in General Linguistics and Icelandic from the University of Iceland in 1984, a cand. mag. in Icelandic Linguistics in February 1987 from the same university, and a doctorate in Applied Linguistics from the University of California, Los Angeles (UCLA) in 1992.
 In 1993, she worked as a postdoctoral fellow at the Research Institute for Language and Speech (OTS) at Utrecht University in the Netherlands.
-Since 1994 she has been employed at the University of Iceland since 1994, first as an Assistant Professor 1994–1996, then Associate Professor 1996–2010, and full Professor since 2010.
+Since 1994 she has been employed at the University of Iceland, first as an Assistant Professor 1994–1996, then Associate Professor 1996–2010, and full Professor since 2010.

 Research

 Sigríður's main research areas are first language acquisition, language variation, and language change in modern Icelandic.
 She has written several peer reviewed articles on those subjects.
 In particular she has focused on Icelandic children's acquisition of syntax, especially binding, question formation, and verb movement, as well as on long distance reflexives in Icelandic, Faroese and Dutch.
 She has participated in many domestic and international research projects on syntactic change in modern Icelandic.
 Over the past two decades, she has together with her associate, Joan Maling linguist and Director of the National Science Foundation's Linguistics Program, worked extensively on the syntactic characteristics and sociological distribution of the Icelandic New Impersonal Construction, an innovative syntactic construction which surfaced in Icelandic in the last century.
 Sigríður and Joan conducted the first systematic study of this construction in the winter of 1999 to 2000.

 Currently, Sigríður is focusing on the influence of the globally dominant English language on Icelandic through digital media and smart devices.
 She was the principal investigator (together with Eiríkur Rögnvaldsson Professor emeritus) of the research project: Modeling the Linguistic Consequences of Digital Language Contact, which was awarded a three-year grant of excellence from the Icelandic Research Fund in 2016.
 The main goal of the project was to construct a nation-wide profile of the amount and intensity that Icelandic speakers of different ages receive of Icelandic and English input, their attitudes to Icelandic and English, as well as of their language use and competence.
 The results of the project shed light on the status of Icelandic, which in recent years has been brought into close contact with English through digital media.Drude, Sebastian (2017).
 "Digital resources and language use: Expanding the EGIDS scale for language development into the digital domains" Sigríður is also on the board of directors of a research project from 2018 to 2021 on young people's Icelandic directed by Helga Hilmisdóttir, Associate Research Professor at the Árni Magnússon Institute for Icelandic Studies.